gothamkaga/gothamkaga.github.io/index.md

 ### Hospital Readmisson Prediction

-The clinical data of diabetes patients from 1999-2008 at 130 US hospitals and integrated delivery networks was extensively explored and analyzed.
-Logistic regression models and machine learning techniques were applied to the dataset to predict hospital readmission within 30 days.
-The performance of the models was evaluated using an ROC curve plot, providing insights into the accuracy and effectiveness of the predictive models in identifying patients at risk of readmission.
+Extensively explored an analyzed the clinical data of diabetes patients from 1999-2008 at 130 US hospitals and integrated delivery networks.
+Applied logistic regression models and machine learning techniques to predict hospital readmission within a 30-days period.
+The performance of the models was evaluated using a ROC curve plot, enabling an assessment of the accuracy and effectiveness in identifying patients at risk of readmission.
+This analysis provides valuable insights for healthcare professionals in managing and mitigating readmission risks for diabetic patients.

 <img src="images/HPR.png?raw=true"/>